IliasAlex/adversarial_thesis/README.md

 # Adversarial attacks and robustness in deep neural networks for sound event detection
-Master's Thesis on Artificial Intelligence by Ilias Alexandropoulos,
+Master's Thesis on Artificial Intelligence by Ilias Alexandropoulos

 Thesis Supervisor: Theodoros Giannakopoulos